NationalLibraryOfNorway/sprakbanken-nb-g2p/README.md

 ### `evaluate.py`

-Calulcates stats for all the provided models by default.
+Calculates stats for all the provided models by default.
 You can give a pronunciation variant (e.g. `-l e_spoken`) to calculate stats for specific models.

 - The WER score is calculated as the count of all mismatching transcriptions (1 error = 1 mismatching word) divided by the count of all words in the reference, i.e. a `*_test.dict` file.